Jhala Nath Khanal: Political career

-Khanal was a member of the Communist Party of Nepal (Marxist-Leninist), and was its General Secretary from 1982 to 1986.
-Later, he became member of the Communist Party of Nepal (Unified Marxist–Leninist).
+Khanal was a member of the Communist Party of Nepal (Marxist-Leninist), and its General Secretary from 1982 to 1986.
+Later, he became a member of the Communist Party of Nepal (Unified Marxist–Leninist).

 Government posts

 Khanal served for a time as Minister of Information and Communication in the 1997 coalition government under Surya Bahadur Thapa.

 Khanal won the seat of the Ilam 1 constituency in the 2008 Constituent Assembly election.
-He led the CPN (UML) as General Secretary from 2008 to February 2009 and was elected as the Chairman of the CPN (UML) on February 16, 2009.
+He led the CPN (UML) as General Secretary from 2008 to February 2009 and was elected Chairman of the CPN (UML) on February 16, 2009.

 Premiership

-On 3 February 2011, after seven months of political gridlock in which no candidate could muster enough votes to be elected as Prime Minister, Jhala Nath Khanal was elected as Prime Minister by the Constituent Assembly.
+On 3 February 2011, after seven months of political gridlock in which no candidate could muster enough votes to be elected as Prime Minister, Jhala Nath Khanal was elected Prime Minister by the Constituent Assembly.
 Khanal received 368 votes in the 601-member parliament, while his nearest rivals, Ram Chandra Poudel of the Nepali Congress got 122 votes and Bijay Kumar Gachhedar of Madhesi Jana Adhikar Forum (Loktantrik) got 67 votes.

 Nepal had no proper government since Madhav Kumar Nepal resigned in June 2010.
 Nepal ran interim government for nearly eight months.
 Sixteen rounds of voting in parliament since July were unable to produce a new Prime minister as no political party could muster a majority.
 However, on 3 February 2011 the Unified Communist Party of Nepal (Maoist) withdrew its candidate, Pushpa Kamal Dahal, and backed Khanal.
 As a result, he became the third Prime Minister of Nepal since it became a federal democratic republic in 2008.

 Khanal resigned on 29 August 2011 after nearly six months after the parties failed to agree on the constitution drafting and the peace process amidst a new political crisis.
-The extended duration of Constituent Assembly were to expire on 31 August 2011.
+The extended duration of Constituent Assembly was to expire on 31 August 2011.

-The Neapli Congress and the Madhesi parties had asked the Prime Minister to resign immediately after being unsuccessful in completing peace process and drafting a new constitution.
+The Nepali Congress and the Madhesi parties had asked the Prime Minister to resign immediately after being unsuccessful in completing peace process and drafting a new constitution.
 Even the party leaders increased pressure on Mr. Khanal in order to prevent the party from notoriety.